Puer Aeternus Archetype: Understanding the Eternal Child

 In a Jungian sense, Apollo represents the conscious mind while Dionysus represents the unconscious.

-In the case of Puer Aeternus/Puella Aeterna, the man/woman is one-sided in favor of Dioynsus while divorced from Apollo.
+In the case of Puer Aeternus/Puella Aeterna, the man or woman is one-sided in favor of Dionysus while divorced from Apollo.

 As such, Peter Pan wants to play, feel good, and “be free,” but at the expense of reason, order, discipline, and internal structure.